OnTitansShoulder/ontitansshoulder.github.io/docs/Cloud-and-Containers/Architecture/Cloud-App-Architecture.md

 - Complexity - is the style too simplistic or too complex for your domain?
 Is it managable?
 - Asynchronous messaging and eventual consistency - is eventual consistency guaranteed?
 Any possiblity for lost message or duplicated messages?
 - Inter-service communication - how much overall latency will be increased from the separated components?
-Will there be network congestion?
+Will there be network ingestion?
 - Manageability - how hard to monitor, deploy, extend the app?

 ## Common Styles